 As with the HomePod, Siri on HomePod mini can provide a personalized experience by identifying the different voices of up to six members of a family, tailoring music and podcasts to their preferences and responding to personal requests.

 A new feature lets HomePod mini users ask for a personal update for a snapshot of their day, with Siri offering up personalized news, weather, traffic, reminders, and calendar appointments.

 The HomePod mini has a built-in U1 Ultra Wideband chip that allows it to interface with iPhones that have a U1 chip.
-Bringing an iPhone close to the HomePod mini will allow the music that's playing on the iPhone to be handed off to the HomePod mini.
+Bringing an iPhone close to the HomePod mini allows the music that's playing on the iPhone to be handed off to the HomePod mini.

-Later this year, the HomePod mini will support visual, audible, and haptic effects when sound transfers from one device to another.
-Personalized listening suggestions will show up on the iPhone when it's next to HomePod mini, and controls are available even when the iPhone isn't unlocked.
+The HomePod mini supports visual, audible, and haptic effects when sound transfers from one device to another.
+Personalized listening suggestions show up on the iPhone when it's next to HomePod mini, and controls are available even when the iPhone isn't unlocked.

 HomePod mini can activate Find My to help you find a lost iPhone, iPad, iPod touch, Mac, or Apple Watch in the home by triggering a sound.